hypo69/hypo/pytest/gemini - set 2/en/src/utils/string/__init__.md

 1. **Import Statements:** Correctly imports the necessary modules.

-2. **Example Fixture (commented out):** Demonstrates how to define a fixture if required.
+2. **Example Fixture (commented out):** DemonStartes how to define a fixture if required.
 Crucially, remember to use the fixture in your tests if needed.

 3. **Clear Test Function Names:** The test names now clearly describe the purpose of each test.